Novel-in-Development Award 2021

 I don’t have word – how can I submit a .doc or .docx file?

-We have nearly 150 people judging in total, many of which will not be able to access files sent in other formats.
+We have lots of people judging, many of which will not be able to access files sent in other formats.

 What happens if I sign with an agent during the reading/judging period?